ferchaure/SPC/README.md

 # spclustering: Super Paramagnetic Clustering Wrapper

 This is a Python Ctypes wrapper for the original SPC algorithm (available in [Eytan Domany repository](https://github.com/eytandomany/SPC)).
 The SPC code was edited to work as a shared library, reduce disk usage and improve speed and interface with Python.
+Two methods are included to select clusters, see [Cluster Selection](#cluster-selection) below.
+The method WC1 select clusters at one particular temperature and WC3 (default for .fit() method) selects multiple temperatures prioritizing high temperatures (this method is better to detect more clusters but a bigger number of elements will remain unlabeled).

 ## How to install spclustering